t1stm/ThirtyDollarTools/README.md

 Loops and things: Not stable, constantly cause errors with the result.

-Changing speed of samples: Works, but needs fine tuning to get the octaves right.
+Changing speed of samples: Working with the intended (site's) behavior.

 Changing volumes: Working.